opengrowingalliance/specifications/v2.0/ogsp-root-spec.md

 - **Appropriate Technology Approaches**: Adaptations for diverse environmental and resource contexts, ensuring solutions are appropriate to local conditions
 - **Low-Cost Reference Implementations**: Developing and documenting implementations that can be built with minimal investment
 - **Community Support Networks**: Facilitating peer-to-peer support systems where experienced users can help newcomers
-- **Technology Transfer Programs**: Structured programs to bring OGSP technology to small farming communities
+- **Technology Transfer Programs**: Structured programs to bring OGP technology to small farming communities
 - **Participatory Design**: Including small farmers and community growers in the design process to ensure solutions meet their actual needs

-The democratization strategy ensures that OGSP benefits are accessible to diverse communities worldwide, not just well-resourced commercial operations.
+The democratization strategy ensures that OGP benefits are accessible to diverse communities worldwide, not just well-resourced commercial operations.
 It recognizes that technical accessibility must be paired with economic accessibility and community support to achieve true democratization.

 ## 4. Ecosystem Vision

 ### 4.1 Stakeholder Ecosystem

-OGSP envisions a vibrant ecosystem with diverse stakeholders:
+OGP envisions a vibrant ecosystem with diverse stakeholders:

 - **Hardware Manufacturers**: Creating compatible sensors, actuators, and integrated systems
 - **Software Developers**: Building control systems, user interfaces, and data analysis tools
 - **AI Researchers**: Developing models for plant monitoring, diagnosis, and optimization
-- **Growers and Farmers**: Using OGSP systems for commercial and personal cultivation
+- **Growers and Farmers**: Using OGP systems for commercial and personal cultivation
 - **Research Institutions**: Advancing plant science and cultivation techniques
 - **Educators**: Teaching cultivation techniques and system development
 - **Community Organizations**: Implementing growing projects for food security and sustainability

-Each stakeholder group both contributes to and benefits from the OGSP ecosystem, creating a virtuous cycle of improvement and innovation.
+Each stakeholder group both contributes to and benefits from the OGP ecosystem, creating a virtuous cycle of improvement and innovation.

 ### 4.2 Use Cases

-OGSP supports a wide range of use cases across different contexts:
+OGP supports a wide range of use cases across different contexts:

 - **Small-Scale Sustainable Farming**: Enabling small farmers to optimize yields while minimizing resource use, helping them compete with large agribusiness through precision growing techniques
 - **Community-Based Agriculture**: Supporting farmer cooperatives and community-supported agriculture with shared technology resources and knowledge